-- Contact us immediately and turn off the water at the main stoptap unless the pipe can be isolated locally or the leak contained - Turn off any water heaters and put out any coal fire that heats a back boiler - Turn on all taps to drain water from the system.
-This may take about 15 minutes - When the water stops running, turn all taps off - If electrics are getting wet, don't touch.
+- Contact us immediately and turn off the water at the main stoptap - Turn off any water heaters and put out any coal fire that heats a back boiler - Turn on all taps to drain water from the system.
+This may take about 15 minutes. - When the water stops running, turn all taps off - If electrics are getting wet, don't touch.
 Turn off electricity at the consumer unit/fuse box - If water leaks and makes the ceiling bulge, place a bucket under the bulge in case water leaks through.